kbagoy/kb2024/_posts/2021-03-10-tips-for-putting-your-best-foot-forward-in-your-business-photo.md

 ## **Choosing Your Headshot**

 Your business photo will likely end up being a type of headshot.
 It’s important to recognize that there are [different kinds of headshots](https://www.jaxphotographer.com/blog/2018/05/08/different-kinds-of-headshots/) since that will impact the final image.
 Choose the type of headshot that best conveys the image you want to put out.
 How much personality do you want to portray?
 Do you prefer to be strictly professional?
 Knowing what you want your photo to communicate will help you make the best choice.
 Remember to practice your posing for headshots just as much as you would for full-body photos.
 Doing so can help you make your position look natural and attractive, even slimming if that’s something desirable for you.
 Having your photo taken professionally as a business owner is a big deal.
 There’s a reason why people say a picture is worth a thousand words.
 Your business photo will have a real impact on how you and your business are perceived by others.
 Make sure you pay careful attention to every detail before, during, and after the process.
-Pick the photo that best represents everything you stand for and everything you want your business to represent.

-**To help yourself succeed even more, [check out my top secrets](https://go.katebagoy.com/ebook) to becoming a 6-figure freelancer!**
+Pick the photo that best represents everything you stand for and everything you want your business to represent. **To help yourself succeed even more,[check out my top secrets](https://go.katebagoy.com/ebook) to becoming a 6-figure freelancer!**